 In 2014, a Savannah, Georgia man named William Jacob Wade suffered a fatal aortic dissection after consuming Red Bull.
 In March 2016, Mr. Wade’s mother filed a $35 million wrongful death suit against Red Bull.
 The complaint says, “Red Bull was a substantial factor in causing Mr. Wade’s death.”
 This case is still active.

-Morgan & Morgan refuses to allow this public health crisis to proceed unabated.
-We have already filed 13 lawsuits against Monster—and several more against Red Bull—on the grounds of severe injuries or death, inadequate labeling, and improper testing.
-We are investigating hundreds of other potential claims.
+ClassAction.com refuses to allow this public health crisis to proceed unabated.
+We have filed 13 lawsuits against Monster—and several more against Red Bull—on the grounds of severe injuries or death, inadequate labeling, and improper testing.